 Recurring discounts and those paid automatically, such as direct debit discounts, are included in the calculations.
 One-off discounts, incentives paid after 12 months and discounts which rely on you doing something (including giving meter readings) aren't included in the comparison.

 What's the Warm Home Discount?

 Who's eligible?
-The core group it helps are those who get Pension Credit, but this winter households with a prepay electricity meter will be able to apply too.
-You're eligible if any of the following applied on 12 July 2014:
+The core group it helps are those who get the Guarantee Credit Element of Pension Credit, but this winter, lower income households will be able to apply too:

 There's also a broader group that energy suppliers consider for the rebate, but this varies from supplier to supplier.